Professional Diploma Programme in Advanced Nursing Practice

 Transfer of Units

-Graduates from the programme with an average result of not lower than ‘B’ may apply for unit exemption when studying the Master of Nursing or Doctor of Nursing Programme offered by our School.
+Graduates of the programme with an average result of not lower than ‘B’ may apply for unit exemption when studying the Master of Nursing or Doctor of Nursing Programme offered by our School.
+With unit exemption, they may possibly complete the CUHK Master of Nursing Programme in one year.

 Recognition of the Programme